prody/ProDy/doc/tutorials/nmwiz_tutorial/pca.rst

 PCA Calculation
 -------------------------------------------------------------------------------

-Now, we will use all ubiquitin models for the PCa calculation.
+Now, we will use all ubiquitin models for the PCA calculation.
 Select :guilabel:`PCA Calculation` in the :guilabel:`ProDy Job Settings` panel.
 Keeping :guilabel:`PCA (EDA) Settings` unchanged, click :guilabel:`Submit Job`.
 Results will be loaded automatically when :ref:`prody-pca` command finishes